SourcePointUSA/ios-cmp-app/README.md

 The SDK will wrap the web message into a `UIViewController` and call the `onSPUIReady` when there is a message to be displayed.

 **_NOTE:_** `onSPUIReady` overrides `modalPresentationStyle` of the ViewController to be `.overFullScreen`.
-This is done to avoid compatibility issues when ViewController can be swiped off the screen without any user action.
-We do not guarantee the stability of any other `modalPresentationStyle` except the `.overFullScreen` and highly encourage you to not change it.
+We identified some swiping gestures using other types of `modalPresentationStyle` causes the webview rendering the message to be unresponsive.
+We encourage you to keep using `.overFullScreen` until this issue is fixed.

 ### optional onSPNativeMessageReady(\_ message: SPNativeMessage)